 Michele was diagnosed with advanced stage colorectal cancer in 2013 at the age of 47.
 Even though she lost her own 57 year old mother to the same cancer when Michele was only 17, it took everyone by surprise and sent her and her family into a state of shock.
 She did everything the doctors told her and received the conventional standard of care treatment, undergoing chemo, radiation and 2 surgeries.
-Even though these treatments caused months of physical pain and emotional discomfort, she tolerated them well and we are grateful that this method decimated the tumor and saved her life.
+Even though these treatments caused months of physical pain and emotional discomfort, she tolerated them well and we are grateful that this method decimated the tumor and at the time extended her life.

 Afterwards, we were told she would never be 100% cancer free because it was in her lymph system.
 "There was no cure " and she would need chemotherapy for the rest of her life.
 On top of that, due to the surgeries, she had to learn to function with an incomplete digestive system.
 With her spirit broken, feeling hopeless and fearful, she fell into a deep depression.
 She was mentally, emotionally and physically exhausted.
 Overwhelmed, she couldn’t find the support she needed for whole person wellness after her conventional cancer treatment.